hostingwithdocker/gatewaywithkong/README.md

       - ./cert:/cert
   ```

 You're free to edit this setting  by your self.
+Remember, you should overwrite the config value in the environment file `.env` rather than directly change the file `docker-compose.yml`.
 Make it online by commands:

   ```bash
   # start the stack